Auto glass management: It's more than smashing windows

 Some of these materials require a change in our methodology and tools for removing such windows.

-And factor in the issues of rear glass hatches in SUVs and minivans.
-These glass hatches have a nasty habit of flying apart when broken because of the tension placed on them by the multiple hatch struts and the energy absorbed by the vehicle during the crash.
+You also have to factor in the issues of rear auto glass hatches in SUVs and minivans.
+These glass hatches have a nasty habit of flying apart when broken, because of the tension placed on them by the multiple hatch struts and the energy absorbed by the vehicle during the crash.

-Laminated glass is found in windshields but is increasingly found in the side and rear windows as well.
-This type of glass must be cut from the vehicle to be removed, which can be facilitated by cutting the peripheral edge with an axe, a glass saw, or even a reciprocating saw.
+- Must be cut from the vehicle to be removed, which can be facilitated by cutting the peripheral edge with an ax, a glass saw, or even a reciprocating saw.

 Vehicles can load the glass with energy from the crash; when it’s broken it can almost explode when that energy is released.
 We must protect our patient with a protective cover and use hard protection to funnel glass pieces away from the patient.

-Ideally, the laminated glass that was cut and removed should be folded and slid in under the vehicle out of rescuers way.
+Ideally, the laminated glass that was cut and removed should be folded and slid under the vehicle out of the rescuers' way.
 If at all possible, tempered glass should be removed to the outside of the vehicle, away from the patient and the interior rescuer.